 Growing revenue doesn’t help you if the costs grow at the same time.
 With your financial professionals, do a deep dive into your financials.
-Determine the cost of delivering each service, including all aspects of labor and supply, and compare it to the revenue being brought in.
+Determine the cost of delivering each service, including all aspects of labour and supply, and compare it to the revenue being brought in.
 You will likely find that a small number of treatments and products are driving a high share of your profit margins.
 Once you know what those are, focus on promoting these particular options.

-Optimize your scheduling
+Optimise your scheduling